stennety/mywebsite/_posts/2014-08-20-automating-sftp-authentication-with-ssh-keys.md

 ---
 I spun up a VPS recently and needed to pull files down via SFTP.
 I automated this process by using SSH keys and a BASH script.

-First, if you haven’t already, generate a public and private SSH key pair.
+First, if you haven't already, generate a public and private SSH key pair.

 {% highlight shell %}
 $ sudo mkdir ~/.ssh